Master real-time voice AI architecture: turn detection, streaming STT/LLM/TTS, native audio trade-offs, WebRTC transport, and barge-in state.

 Building a voice agent with a tight first-audio objective requires measuring every handoff across the processing pipeline.
 The architecture must be resilient to network jitter while handling the unpredictability of human conversation.

-You should now be able to diagram the lifecycle of a single voice packet from microphone to model and back, calculate the cumulative latency of a pipeline and identify the bottleneck, implement basic barge-in logic, and discuss the trade-offs between cascaded and native speech-to-speech models.
+Diagram the lifecycle of a single voice packet from microphone to model and back, calculate the cumulative latency of a pipeline and identify the bottleneck, implement basic barge-in logic, and discuss the trade-offs between cascaded and native speech-to-speech models.

 Universals and cultural variation in turn-taking in conversation.